nus-cs1010/2425-s1/docs/guides/vim-tips.md

 # Vim Tips for CS1010

+!!!
+Warning "Obsolete"

+    This tip collection has been replaced with a more comprehensive and better organized collection of [common vim operations](https://nus-cs1010.github.io/2425-s1/guides/vim-operations.html).

 I collected some tips on `vim` that I find helpful for CS1010/CS2030 students.

 Prerequisite: You have gone through the basic [quick lessons](vim-quick-lessons.md) and have [set up your vim](vim-setup.md) in your PE account.